 Building your Emergency Fund

-Having an emergency fund is important for many reasons.
-The main one is that life is unpredictable.
-No matter how much you plan, unexpected costs can always come up.
-Your car could break down and need an expensive repair, your fridge could stop working and need to be replaced, or you could end up having to travel to deal with a family emergency.
-There’s also a chance that you could lose your job or have to take time off if you’re sick or become injured.
+If we could recommend one key strategy to improve your financial situation it would be to create and use an emergency fund.
+This type of financial building block is important for many reasons.
+For starters, life is unpredictable — no matter how much we plan, unexpected expenses can always pop up.
+Your car could break down and require an expensive repair, your refrigerator could stop working and need to be replaced, or you could end up having to travel to help with a family emergency.
+There is also the chance you could be laid off or must take time off work if you become sick or injured.

-If any of these situations (or thousands of other possible situations) happen to you, you could end up having to borrow money to make ends meet.
-This can result in serious debt problems that can take years to resolve and that can cause incredible stress and anxiety in addition to the long-term financial implications.
+If any of these situations (and there are literally thousands of possible scenarios) occur, you could end up having to scramble for find money to cover the costs involved.
+Some people turn to payday loans, others to other types of high interest debt.
+This can result in serious debt problems that can take years to resolve and cause incredible stress and anxiety.

 Use a Separate Account

-As mentioned, you can set up an automatic transfer to move money from your main account to your emergency savings account on a set schedule.
-Most banks make this easy to do using their website.
+As mentioned earlier, you can set up an automatic transfer to move money from your main chequing account to your emergency savings account on a set schedule.
+Most banks make this easy to do using their handy phone app.

-Saving this way can be a good idea since it happens automatically, so you won’t forget.
-Plus, once you have the payments set up, you’re likely to not even notice the money moving after a while.
-Using this strategy, you can slowly build up your emergency fund over time without paying too much attention to what’s going on.
-It’s a low-stress way to grow your savings!
+Saving this way can be a great idea since it happens automatically and does not require you to do anything to make it happen.
+Plus, once you have the automated transfer set up you are not likely to even notice the money moving over after a brief while.
+Using this strategy, you can slowly build up your emergency fund over a period of time without paying too much attention to the process.
+It is a low-stress way to grow your savings!

-If you get a tax refund, work some overtime, get a bonus at work, or sell some of your belongings to declutter your home, put this money directly into your emergency fund.
-Since this is “extra” money that you didn’t include in your budget, you’ll still be able to afford your expenses and you’ll grow your emergency fund at the same time.
+There is no better feeling then getting a juicy tax refund, some birthday money or even a bonus at work.
+To build up your emergency fund even faster, stash this extra cash in your emergency fund.
+Since this is (theoretically) “extra” money that you did not account for in your budget, you will still be able to afford your expenses and grow your emergency fund at the same time.